Online / Virtual Sessions

 Zoom Audio Settings

-UNCHECK the box next to “Automatically adjust microphone volume” (right below input volume).
-The input volume slider can be set to about halfway.
+- UNCHECK the box next to “Automatically adjust microphone volume” (right below input volume).
+The input volume slider can be set to halfway or higher.